 - Mentorship and collaboration opportunities with FDD scholars, distinguished members of FDD’s Board of Advisors, and select others in the policy community.

 - Invitation to apply for the NSFP National Security Trip to Israel.
 Fellows will be invited to apply for FDD’s annual NSFP National Security Trip to Israel.
 The trip aims to provide participants with a nuanced understanding of the national security landscape in Israel as well as with practical skills on how to counter terrorism and safeguard U.S. security interests.

 - FDD’s National Security Alumni Network, which provides alumni with special invitations to private briefings, events and other VIP opportunities.
 Alumni are also provided with a platform to further connect, network, and collaborate with their peers in the national security community as well as with FDD experts.

 - A minimum of five years of employment in national security or foreign policy

 Applications for FDD’s National Security Fellows Program (NSFP) are currently closed.
+Applications for the 2020-2021 NSFP will open in early 2020.
 To register to be added to the notification list for when applications become available please click here

 If you have any questions, please contact [email protected]